Community Pods

 Gaithersburg MD

 ILO’s Gaithersburg community pod was established in the fall of 2016 at The Crossings, an apartment complex in Olde Towne Gaithersburg, MD.
-Seven adult men moved into their own units, and through their Community Builder, developed a lively peer group that includes socializing with each other and out in the community, as well working on skills for everyday living.
+Seven adult men moved into their own units, and through their ILO Community Builder, developed a lively peer group that includes socializing with each other and out in the community, as well working on skills for everyday living.
+ILO has another self-advocate in this pod who lives with his parents, and the goal is for him to move to the Crossings soon.

 Germantown MD

-ILO’s Germantown community is building off of one self-advocate living in her own apartment, taking advantage of the amenities provided by a transit center, bus routes, a library, restaurants, grocery stores, movies, etc. There are now more than three advocates in the Germantown community.
+ILO’s Germantown community started with one ILO self-advocate living in her own condo, taking advantage of the amenities provided by a transit center, bus routes, a library, restaurants, grocery stores, movies, etc. There are now two ILO self-advocates in the Germantown community.

 Bethesda, MD

-Bethesda, MD is ILO’s largest community.
-With more than 10 self-advocates at various stages of independent living, ILO community builders and participating family members help to ensure that all self-advocates are connected to each other, and are integrated into Bethesda’s vibrant, urban neighborhoods.
+Bethesda, MD has seven ILO self-advocates living in the same apartment building off of Battery Lane.
+The ILO community builder and participating family members help to ensure that all self-advocates are connected to each other, and are integrated into Bethesda’s vibrant, urban neighborhoods.
 The location of this community allows self-advocates to take advantage of busy retail, restaurant and shopping areas, as well as enjoy easy access to Washington, D.C.

 Rockville, MD

-ILO’s Rockville pod is growing rapidly with more than seven self-advocates.
-The idea in Rockville is to populate one to two apartment buildings to continue to building communities and working on the peer to peer relationships.
-This location is rich with many amenities and easy access to the metro.
+ILO’s Rockville pod is ILO’s largest pod and is continuing to grow with fifteen self-advocates.
+The idea in Rockville is to populate one to two apartment buildings to continue building communities and working on the peer-to-peer relationships.
+This location is rich with many amenities and easy access to the Metro.

 Washington, D.C.

 DC provides a unique challenge to ILO: how to develop a community among a group of self-advocates spread throughout all quadrants of the city?
-The DC community builder has done this by developing skills workshops, “Social Sundays”, and family meetings that connect the self-advocates and provide a springboard for independent living, utilizing the myriad of resources available in our vibrant city.
+The DC community builder has done this by facilitating skills workshops, “Social Sundays”, and family meetings that connect the self-advocates and their families, providing a springboard for independent living, utilizing the myriad of resources available in our vibrant city.
 In addition, ILO is working with developers and the city to carve out some of the affordable units for ILO’s DC self-advocates.

 Virginia

-Creating pods in Virginia has been challenge.
-For 2020, ILO Virginia is on hold.
+Creating pods in Virginia has been a challenge.
+ILO Virginia is on hold.

 If you are interested in learning more about community pods please contact us.